-- a) Isolation requirements for the Certified class are based on the size of the Certified crop and the percentage of the crop within 50 meters (164 feet) of another variety of Alfalfa. - b) For a Certified crop, 50 meters (164 feet) is normally required from the edge of the seed field to the nearest contaminating pollen source. - c) Contaminating sources of pollen include: a crop of a different variety of Alfalfa; a crop sown with commercial Alfalfa seed; or a crop of Alfalfa where the seed sown cannot be verified as being pedigreed seed. - d) If the distance provided is less than 50 meters (164 feet) then the area of the seed crop to be discarded is determined by the procedure outlined in Chart 7.5.4 (next page) "Procedure for Determining Area of Alfalfa Seed Crop to be Discarded."
+- a) Isolation requirements for the Certified class are based on the size of the Certified crop and the percentage of the crop within 50 meters (164 feet) of another variety of Alfalfa. - b) For a Certified crop, 50 meters (164 feet) is normally required from the edge of the seed field to the nearest contaminating pollen source. - c) Contaminating sources of pollen include: a crop of a different variety of Alfalfa; a crop sown with commercial Alfalfa seed; or a crop of Alfalfa where the seed sown cannot be verified as being pedigreed seed. - d) If the distance provided is less than 50 meters (164 feet) then determine if border removal is required.
+See examples in Chart 7.5.4. - e) If 10% or less of the Certified field is within the 50 meters (164 feet), 3 meters (10 feet) of isolation is required.

-- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) All crops for pedigree should be free of Primary noxious weeds. - c) Very weedy crops may be declined pedigreed status.
+- a) All crops for pedigree must be free of Prohibited noxious weeds. - b) Very weedy crops will be declined pedigreed status.

 - a) In a crop offered for Foundation status, the inspector makes 6 counts (100 square meters each) to determine the number of impurities.
-The resulting average count, of other varieties, types foreign to the variety or other crop kinds (the seeds of which are difficult to separate from the seeds of the crop inspected) must not exceed 0.1 percent of the plant population of the inspected crop (1 plant per 100 square meters).
+The resulting average count, of other varieties, types foreign to the variety or other crop kinds (the seeds of which are difficult to separate from the seeds of the crop inspected) must not exceed 0.3 percent of the plant population of the inspected crop (3 plant per 100 square meters).
 Variants may be specified by the responsible Breeder and are not considered impurities unless reported in excess of the acceptable level specified. - b) In a crop offered for Registered or Certified status, the inspector makes 6 counts (10 square meters each) to determine the number of impurities.
 The resulting average count, of other varieties, types foreign to the variety or other crop kinds (the seeds of which are difficult to separate from the seeds of the crop inspected) must not exceed 1 percent of the plant population of the inspected crop (1 plant per 10 square meters).
 Variants may be specified by the responsible Breeder and are not considered impurities unless reported in excess of the acceptable level specified.

-Chart 7.5.4:
+Chart 7.5.4: DEMONSTRATION OF THE 10% RULE FOR CERTIFIED CROPS OF ALFALFA